Welcome To Our Website

-Welcome to our website.
-I'm Bingham County Sheriff Craig Rowland, 2020 President of the Idaho Sheriffs Association.
-The information provided on this site provides a helpful perspective in understanding a sheriff's roll in modern society.
+I'm Bingham County Sheriff Craig Rowland, 2020 President of the Idaho Sheriffs Association. the information provided on this site provides a helpful perspective in understanding a sheriff's roll in modern society.
+I would also like to give a special thanks to Idaho House Speaker Scott Bedke recognizing in his LETTER the difficult times law enforcement is currently facing.
 Thank you and stay safe.

 Message From the Board of Directors

-The Coronavirus, COVID-19, is a significant threat to the health of our nation and it appears this crisis will not end soon.
+The Coronavirus, COVID-19, is a significant threat to the health of our nation and it appears this crisis may not end soon.
 Sheriffs will continue to serve and provide public safety services; however, you will note modifications to times of public access to certain operations such as driver’s license services and jail visitations.
-There is an effort underway to release non-violent offenders from Idaho jails to minimize their risk to the virus.
-This pandemic is volatile and quickly changing as sheriffs closely monitor its movement and growth, making adjustments as necessary.
-Please stay safe and listen to the healthcare experts.
+We are now in the last phase of Governor Little's reopening plan.
+Sheriffs continue to monitor the virus's movement and growth, making adjustments to operations as necessary.

 Last year the Idaho Supreme Court ruled that the police can no longer arrest persons for misdemeanor crimes they commit outside the officer's presence.
 Officers had to get a warrant for most misdemeanor crimes, however the law carved out certain crimes such as domestic violence, protection orders and assault and battery as exceptions.
 The purpose was to allow the police to arrest and remove the offender so when the police left, violence wouldn't begin anew.